fetchlayer.dev Sign in Reddit data.

 Pay as you go

-One credit = one request.
-No matter how many results come back — replies, comments, search pages — you pay for the call, not the output size.
+One credit = one API call, on every endpoint and platform.
+No matter how many results come back, you pay for the call, not the output size.
+Most scraping APIs charge multipliers of 5x, 25x, even 75x per call depending on the target — here it's always 1.

-Every endpoint, MCP included, is available on credits.
-You're not on a limited tier — you get the same data as any subscriber.
+Every endpoint and MCP included.
+Not a limited tier — same data as any subscriber.

 FAQ